 A trick to this recipe is choosing the scent of your hydrosol.
 There are so many to choose from.
 Rose, Lavender, Blood Orange, Cucumber, Eucalyptus, Lemon Verbena, Lime, Neroli, Peppermint, Rosemary and Ylang Ylang are actually just a few!
 Find all scents HERE.

 I personally chose Rose because I love the scent and the essential oil is incredibly expensive.
 Using Rose Hydrosol gives my hair perfume a strong scent of Rose.
-I also added 20 drops of Lavender for my middle note and a mix of lime, lemon and bergamot for my top note (about 8 drops of each).
-My finished product smells amazing.

 **Just so you know, when making DIY perfumes, the scents do take 6 weeks to fully mature.
 I mixed mine up and used mine immediately but if you want to make a legit perfume, mix your base, then middle and lastly top note.
 Then add your carrier.
 Store in a dark cabinet and leave it alone for 6 weeks.
 After 6 weeks, add your hydrosol and spritz away!